CumulusNetworks/docs/content/cumulus-linux-54/System-Configuration/Date-and-Time/Precision Time Protocol-PTP.md

 {{< /tab >}}
 {{< tab "Linux Commands ">}}

-The following example `/etc/ptp4l.conf` file creates a custom profile based on the predifined profile ITU 8275-1 and sets the `domain` to 28 and the `announce-timeout` to 3.
+The following example `/etc/ptp4l.conf` file creates a custom profile based on the predefined profile ITU 8275-1 and sets the `domain` to 28 and the `announce-timeout` to 3.

 ```
 cumulus@switch:~$ sudo nano /etc/ptp4l.conf